Herkimer Diamond Mining Guide: How to Find Quartz Crystals in Herkimer, NY

 A selection of Herkimer Diamond Quartz Crystals mined by jewelry designers, Michelle Pajak-Reynolds, Valerie Heck Esmont and Trista Bonnett at the Ace of Diamonds Mine in Middleville, New York, in September 2019.
 Photo credit: Michelle Pajak-Reynolds

-Wow, what an incredible adventure!
-I recently returned from a beautiful Herkimer Diamond mining trip in Herkimer County, New York with my friends and fellow jewelry artists, Trista Bonnett and Valerie Heck Esmont.
-Herkimer is home to the world-famous Herkimer Diamonds.
-A few of my favorites finds from our treasure hunting are pictured above.
+What an incredible adventure!
+I recently returned from a Herkimer Diamond mining trip in Herkimer County, New York, with my dear friends and fellow jewelry artists, Trista and Valerie.
+Nestled in the Mohawk Valley, Herkimer is home to the world-famous Herkimer Diamonds—brilliant quartz crystals that sparkle like true diamonds.
+A few of my favorite finds from our treasure hunt are pictured above.

 What are Herkimer Diamonds?